omundy/learn-computers/topics/documentation.md

 ---

-## Edit a video

-Sometimes a video is needed to tell the whole story.
-For example, in both [Immaterials: light painting WiFi](http://www.nearfield.org/2011/02/wifi-light-painting/) and [My little piece of Privacy](https://www.youtube.com/watch?v=rKhbUjVyKIc&ab_channel=NiklasRoy), the videos:

-- Are published online for the world to see, share, or embed.
-- Combine text, footage of the object, game, or interface working, screencasts of the command line.
-- Tell the story dramatically, with music, a story, and/or a narrator or text subtitles.

----

 ## White paper

 White papers offer a common format to document, discuss, and share research-based projects.
 In your document should: